 how to use 2nd Degree Equation

-CalculaTudo: See how to use 2nd Degree Equation for validate exercise and study of quadratic function with attention to the inputs that actually move the result.
+Open 2nd Degree Equation and review validate exercise and study of quadratic function with the inputs, assumptions and limits that change the result.

 How to use 2nd Degree Equation for validate exercise and study of quadratic function